danmacklin/erlang_cep/README.md

 ##Searching

-You can search within a window by calling feed_api:search_window(FeedName, WindowName, SearchParameter).
+You can search within a window by calling search_api:search_window(FeedName, WindowName, SearchParameter, Row, rowType).

 Where :-

 1. FeedName is the name of the feed;
 2. WindowName is the name of the window;
 3. SearchName is the search parameters in the format of a list.
 Where the length of the list has to be the same size as the list returned from your row function.
+4. Row is the latest input row
+5. rowType is an atom.
+Set this to hardCoded if you don't want to perform any substitution Set to json if you want to perform json variable substitiution.

 For example :-